NeelBhatt/Docs-1/aspnet/aspnetcore/publishing/azure-continuous-deployment.md

    Branch master set up to track remote branch master from Azure-SampleApp.

+> [!NOTE]
-Note: If you need to collaborate on a project, you should consider pushing to [GitHub](https://github.com) in between pushing to Azure.
+> If you need to collaborate on a project, you should consider pushing to [GitHub](https://github.com) in between pushing to Azure.

   ### Verify the Active Deployment